Compensation for National Socialist injustice

 Article 2 Agreement

 This programme was extended following German reunification.
-Article 2 of the Agreement of 18 September 1990 to the Unification Treaty provided for the Federal Republic of Germany concluding an agreement with the JCC on further compensation for Jewish victims of National Socialist persecution who had not yet received compensation.
+Article 2 of the supplementary Agreement of 18 September 1990 to the Unification Treaty provided for the Federal Republic of Germany concluding an agreement with the JCC on further compensation for Jewish victims of National Socialist persecution who had not yet received compensation.
 Given its anti-fascist ideology, the former German Democratic Republic had adopted a negative stance on compensation, which needed to be rectified.
 Since then, there have been regular negotiations between the Federal Ministry of Finance and the JCC to further improve assistance and adapt it to the changing needs of the victims.
-The Article 2 Agreement was re negotiated in 2012 to make it more understandable but also to extend the group of those entitled to assistance.
+The Article 2 Agreement was renegotiated in 2012 to make it more understandable but also to extend the group of those entitled to assistance.
 Of particular importance is the move to extend its application to the territories of the former Soviet Union and Eastern Europe.
-The new agreement of 15 November 2012 brings together the guidelines dating back to 1980, the agreement of 1992, a JCC fund, as well as various other regulations: all Jewish victims of persecution who suffered National Socialist violence and have not yet received compensation can receive a one off payment of 2556 euros.
-Persecuted Jews who were imprisoned in a concentration camp or ghetto for three months or who lived either in hiding or illegally using a false identity for six months can be granted a pension of 300 euros a month increasing to 310 euros from 1 July 2013 for the rest of their lives.
+The new agreement of 15 November 2012 brings together the 1980 guidelines, the agreement of 1992, a JCC fund, as well as various other regulations: all Jewish victims of persecution who suffered National Socialist violence and have not yet received compensation can receive a one-off payment of 2556 euros.
+Persecuted Jews who were imprisoned in a concentration camp or ghetto for three months or who lived either in hiding or illegally using a false identity for six months can be granted a monthly pension for the rest of their lives.
+Since 1 July 2014, the pension has been set at 320 euros.

-Approximately 350 million euros each year is made available pursuant to these so-called extra-legal provisions for the compensation of Jewish victims of persecution in particular (389 million euros in 2012).
+Pursuant to the so‑called extra-legal provisions for the compensation of Jewish victims of persecution in particular, a total sum of around 464 million euros was made available in 2013 (386 million euros in 2012).

 Compensation for forced labourers